Suggested Searches

 How is Gateway different from the ISS?

-• While the ISS has been a cornerstone of space research in low-Earth orbit for over two decades, Gateway expands this legacy into the deep space environment.
+• The International Space Station has been a cornerstone of space research in low-Earth orbit for over two decades.
+Gateway expands this legacy into the deep space environment.

 • Unlike the ISS, which is shielded from radiation by Earth’s magnetosphere in its low-Earth orbit, Gateway will operate in orbit around the Moon, where radiation is a greater concern due to the lack of this protective shield.

-• While the ISS is permanently inhabited, Gateway will not be.
-Instead, Gateway will focus on pushing the boundaries of solar electric propulsion, robotics, and autonomous operations.
+• The International Space Station is permanently inhabited.
+Gateway will not be.
+Instead, Gateway will focus on pushing the boundaries of remote and autonomous operations.
 This will enable Gateway to conduct science investigations and support missions even when crew are not present.

-• When fully assembled, Gateway will be much smaller than the ISS.
+• When fully assembled, Gateway will be much smaller than the International Space Station.
 Gateway will be approximately 1/5 the size of the ISS by volume and 1/6 by mass.
 When fully assembled, Gateway will weigh around 63 metric tons, or 63,000 kg, and measure around 20 meters in length.
 By comparison, the ISS is 109 meters long.

 How will Gateway be resupplied?